 Masks are not required but are strongly encouraged.

-The café space is open for use Saturday – Sunday from 12pm – 4pm.
-Snack and beverage vending machines are provided for refreshment along with Farmer’s Fridge.
-The Museum Shop also carries an assortment of treats from locally sourced vendors.
+The Café includes snack and beverage vending machines.
+The August Tree Museum Shop also carries an assortment of treats from locally sourced vendors.

 Our Coat Check is closed to the public.
 We ask that you please leave any large bags (including luggage) at home.

 We strive to be an open, inclusive, responsive, and empathetic space for all.
 Our staff is dedicated to providing a positive and enjoyable experience, and our Visitor Services team is ready to assist you as best as they can.

 By entering the Queens Museum, you participate in creating an environment of mutual respect and care for other visitors as well as Museum staff.
 We do not tolerate any form of discrimination, harassment, bullying, or disrespectful conduct within our space.

 If any visitor’s conduct does not follow these guidelines, the Museum reserves the right to refuse or revoke their admission.

 To report harassing behavior you may have experienced or witnessed at the Queens Museum, please email email@example.com.